Mike Starr (musician): Career

-Personal life
+Struggles with substance abuse

-Starr claimed that Layne Staley saved his life when Alice in Chains was on tour in January 1993 with Nirvana in Brazil.
+Starr claimed that Layne Staley saved his life when Alice in Chains were on tour in January 1993 with Nirvana in Brazil.
 According to Starr, both Staley and Kurt Cobain gave him shots of heroin one night on tour.
 Right after Staley had shot him up again, Starr collapsed, but Staley revived him by giving him CPR.
 Starr recalled waking up to find Staley hysterically crying.

-In April 1994, Starr was arrested for drug possession at Houston's Intercontinental Airport in Houston, Texas.
+In April 1994, Starr was arrested for drug possession at Houston International Airport.
 As he was trying to check in for a flight to Los Angeles with a suitcase that he stole from the baggage claim area, authorities at the airport searched him and found he was carrying marijuana.
 He was sentenced to 30 days in a jail in Houston.
-Starr admitted stealing the luggage after he discovered that his own luggage was damaged.
+Starr admitted to stealing the luggage after he discovered that his own luggage was damaged.

-In an interview on VH1's Celebrity Rehab with Layne Staley's mother, Nancy McCallum, Starr said that he spent time with Staley on April 4, 2002 (the day before Staley died).
-Starr claimed that Staley was very sick, refused to call 911, and would sever their friendship if Starr called 911.
+In an interview on VH1's Celebrity Rehab with Dr. Drew with Layne Staley's mother, Nancy McCallum, Starr said that he spent time with Staley on April 4, 2002 (the day before Staley died).
+Starr claimed that Staley was very sick, refused to call 9-1-1 and would sever their friendship if Starr called.
 The two ex-bandmates briefly argued, and Starr stormed out.
 Starr stated that Staley called after him as he left: "Not like this, don't leave like this".
 Staley is believed to have died a day later, on April 5; Starr was the last person known to have seen Staley alive.
 The interview ended with Starr apologizing to McCallum for not calling 911.
 McCallum was insistent that neither she nor anyone in her family blamed Starr for Staley's death.
 She also told Starr: "Layne would forgive you.
 He'd say, 'Hey, I did this.
 Not you.'"
 Starr still blamed himself for Staley's death.
 Starr kept this story a secret until his appearance on Celebrity Rehab in February 2010.
 "I wish I hadn't been high on Benzodiazepine [that night], I wouldn't have just walked out the door", Starr said.
 Both Jerry Cantrell and Sean Kinney criticized the show Celebrity Rehab, calling it "disgusting".
 However, they stopped short of criticizing their former bandmate and expressed hope that Starr would turn his life around.